Black American solidarity with Palestinians is rising and testing longstanding ties to Jewish allies

 According to a poll earlier this month from The Associated Press-NORC Center for Public Affairs Research, Black adults were more likely than white and Hispanic adults to say the U.S. is too supportive of Israel — 44% compared to 30% and 28%, respectively.
 However, Black Americans weren't any more likely than others to say the U.S. is not supportive enough of the Palestinians.

-Generational divides also emerged, with younger Americans more likely to say the U.S. is too supportive of Israel, according to the poll.
-Even within the Jewish American community, some younger and other progressive Jews tend to be more critical of some of Israel's policies.

-Black American support for the Palestinian cause dates back to the Civil Rights Movement, through prominent left-wing voices, including Malcolm X, Stokely Carmichael and Angela Davis, among others.
-More recent rounds of violence, including the 2021 Israel-Hamas war and now Israel's unprecedented bombing campaign against Gaza shown live on social media have deepened ties between the two movements.
+Still, Black American support for the Palestinian cause dates back to the Civil Rights Movement.
+More recent rounds of violence in the Middle East have deepened ties between the two movements.

-''This is just the latest generation to pick up the mantle, the latest Black folks to organize, build and talk about freedom and justice,'' said Ahmad Abuznaid, the director of the U.S. Campaign for Palestinian Rights.

-Some Black Americans who watched the Palestinian prisoner release and learned about Israel's administrative detention policy, where detainees are held without trial, drew comparisons to the U.S. prison system.
-While more than two-thirds of jail detainees in the U.S. have not been convicted of a crime, Black people are jailed at more than four times the rate of white people, often for low-level offenses, according to studies of the American judicial system.
+Some Black Americans who watched the Palestinian prisoner release and learned about Israel's administrative detention policy, where detainees are held without trial, drew comparisons to racial inequality in the U.S. prison system.

-''Americans like to talk about being innocent until proven guilty.
-But Black folks are predominantly and disproportionately detained in the United States regardless of whether anything has been proven.
-And that's very similar to Israel's administrative detention," said Julian Rose, an organizer with a Black-run bail fund in Atlanta.

-Rami Nashashibi, executive director of the Inner-City Muslim Action Network, invited Wallace and the others to take part in the trip called ''Black Jerusalem'' — an exploration of the sacred city through an African and Black American lens.
+Rami Nashashibi, a Palestinian American community organizer on Chicago's south side, invited Wallace and the others to take part in the trip called ''Black Jerusalem'' — an exploration of the sacred city through an African and Black American lens.

-They met members of Jerusalem's small Afro-Palestinian community — Palestinians of Black African heritage, many of whom can trace their lineage in the Old City back centuries.

-''Our Black brothers and sisters in the U.S. suffered from slavery and now they suffer from racism,'' said Mousa Qous, executive director of the African Community Society Jerusalem, whose father emigrated to Jerusalem from Chad in 1941 and whose mother is Palestinian.

-''We suffer from the Israeli occupation and racist policies.
-The Americans and the Israelis are conducting the same policies against us and the Black Americans.
-So we should support each other,'' Qous said.

-Nashashibi agreed, saying: ''My Palestinian identity was very much shaped and influenced by Black American history.''
+''My Palestinian identity was very much shaped and influenced by Black American history,'' Nashashibi said.

-''I always hoped that a trip like this would open up new pathways that would connect the dots not just in a political and ideological way," he said, "but between the liberation and struggles for humanity that are very familiar to us in the U.S.''
+''I always hoped that a trip like this would open up new pathways that would connect the dots not just in a political and ideological way, but between the liberation and struggles for humanity that are very familiar to us in the U.S.,'' he said.

 ''Being there made me wonder if this is what it was like to live in the Jim Crow-era'' in America, Wallace said.

-Returning to home, she said, is a "longing that is transmitted through generations.''

-Israel's Law of Return grants all Jews the right to settle permanently in Israel and acquire Israeli citizenship — a concept that drew support from many Black American civil rights leaders, including A. Phillip Randolph, Bayard Rustin, Dorothy Height, Shirley Chisholm and Martin Luther King, Sr., the father of the slain civil rights leader.

-Over the last decade, however, Black Americans and the Palestinians have also found growing solidarity.
+Over the last decade, Black Americans and the Palestinians have also found growing solidarity.

 In 2020, the murder of George Floyd by a white police officer resonated in the West Bank, where Palestinians drew comparisons to their own experiences of brutality under occupation, and a massive mural of Floyd appeared on Israel's hulking separation barrier.

-In 2014, protests in Ferguson, Missouri, erupted after the police killing of Michael Brown, a Black teenager, which gave rise to the nascent Black Lives Matter movement.
-While police officers in Ferguson fired tear gas at protesters, Palestinians in the occupied West Bank tweeted advice about how to manage the effects of the irritants.

 In 2016, when BLM activists formed the coalition known as the Movement for Black Lives, they included support for Palestinians in a platform called the ''Vision for Black Lives.''
-A handful of Jewish groups, which had largely been supportive of the BLM movement, denounced the Black activists' characterization of Israel as a purportedly ''apartheid state'' that engages in ''discrimination against the Palestinian people.''
+A handful of Jewish groups, which had largely been supportive of the BLM movement, denounced the Black activists' characterization of Israel as a purportedly ''apartheid state.''

-''There tends to be this doubt or astonishment that Black people care about other oppressed people around the world,'' said Phil Agnew, co-director of the national advocacy group, Black Men Build, who has taken four trips to the West Bank since 2014.

-It would be a mistake, Agnew said, to ignore significant numbers of Black and Jewish Americans who are united in their support for the Palestinians.

 None of the members of the ''Black Jerusalem'' trip anticipated it would come to a tragic end with the Oct.
 7 Hamas attacks in which some 1,200 people were killed in Israel and about 240 taken hostage.
 Since then, more than 18,700 Palestinians have been killed in Israel's blistering air and ground campaign in Gaza, now in its third month.
 Violence in the West Bank has also surged.